marler8997/CellType/README.md

-# Codefont
+# CellType

 Highly configurable, programmatic, GPU-friendly text rendering.

 ## Overview

-Codefont is a new font technology that reimagines how digital fonts are defined and rendered.
-Unlike traditional font formats that rely on fixed outlines, Codefont uses a dynamic approach that enables runtime configuration of font properties like weight/alignment/position while maintaining crisp rendering of straight lines.
+CellType is a new font technology that reimagines how digital fonts are defined and rendered.
+Unlike traditional font formats that rely on fixed outlines, CellType uses a dynamic approach that enables runtime configuration of font properties like weight/alignment/position while maintaining crisp rendering of straight lines.

 ## Key Features